rightskew/blog/convolution/convolution.md

 $$ \hat{f}_N(k) = \sqrt{\pi}e^{\frac{-k^2}{4}}$$

 a gaussian!
 The gaussian are not only fixed points in the convolution space, but also under fourier transform (this is not a coincidence, of course).
+It's not possible to do the fourier transform of the max(0, X-S) function, as it's not rapidly decreasing.